jonasvalvik/FlockingSimulation/README.md

 ## Description

 Flocking bird algorithm implemented in Unity.
-Based on Craig Reynolds' boids.
+Based on Craig Reynolds' simulated flocking creatures - boids.

+## Tech Stack

+- C#

+## Features

+* Three adjustable steering behaviours
+    * **Seperation:** The boid steers away from other local boids to avoid collision.
+    * **Alignment:** The boid steers in the average direction of other local boids.
+    * **Cohesion:** The boid steers toward the average position of other local boids

+## Stack